 Peru has a very large textile/handcraft industry.
 Gifts of textiles, unless outstanding should be avoided as should handcrafts.
 Silver is a major mineral product in Peru and should also be avoided.

 Small gifts peculiar to Australia are always popular.
 The post should be consulted on gift requirements prior to a Ministerial visit.
-Sometimes exchanges of gifts can be avoided by mutual agreement.

 PHILIPPINES, THE